 “The unstable nature of viral envelope glycoproteins has been a major hurdle in the development of an effective vaccine against HIV and other viruses,” said Benjamin Doranz, President and CEO of Integral Molecular.
 “The high-throughput protein stabilization strategy developed here is a groundbreaking step in developing more effective vaccines.”

 About Integral Molecular

-Integral Molecular (www.integralmolecular.com) is a research-driven biotechnology company creating a pipeline of therapeutic antibodies against under-exploited membrane protein targets, including GPCRs, ion channels, transporters, and viral envelope proteins, using its proprietary MPS Discovery Engine®.
+Integral Molecular (staging.integralmolecular.com) is a research-driven biotechnology company creating a pipeline of therapeutic antibodies against under-exploited membrane protein targets, including GPCRs, ion channels, transporters, and viral envelope proteins, using its proprietary MPS Antibody Discovery technology.
 This platform is built on the company’s Lipoparticle and Shotgun Mutagenesis technologies and over 15 years of experience optimizing membrane proteins, enabling the isolation, characterization, and engineering of monoclonal antibodies against otherwise intractable membrane protein targets.
 Integral Molecular discovers antibodies for partners in parallel with its own independent work developing antibodies for licensing.
 The company currently has therapeutic programs focused on pain, immunity, metabolic disorders, and infectious diseases.

 Integral Molecular Inc.

 Benjamin Doranz, President & CEO